-Buses will begin arriving at 7:15 a.m.
-All students should arrive at school by 7:35 a.m.
-If you are not riding the bus, parents and/or guardians must drop students off behind the middle school between 7:20 and 7:35 a.m.
-Students entering school after 7:35a.m. must sign in late in the main office and must submit a note from their parent/guardian explaining why they were late.
+Buses will begin arriving at 7:15 am.
+All students should arrive at school by 7:35 am.
+If you are not riding the bus, parents and/or guardians must drop student off behind the Middle School between 7:20 and 7:35 am.
+Students entering school after 7:35 am must sign in late in the main office and must submit a note from their parent/guardian explaining why they were late.

-The school day ends at 2:35 p.m.
+The school day ends at 2:35 pm.
 Students will begin boarding their buses immediately following dismissal.
-Parents who pick up their children at or near the regular dismissal time may not park their cars nor wait in the bus loading zones.
-Please pull around behind the middle school and follow the pick up procedures.
+Parents who pick up their child at or near regular dismissal time may not park their cars nor wait in the bus loading zones.
+Please pull around behind the Middle School and follow the pickup procedures.